QuentinRougemont/gatk_haplotype/Readme.md

-# Quick and dirty pipeline for haplotype calling with Gatk.
+# pipeline for read mapping, haplotype calling and filtration from Whole Genome Sequences

 # Purpose: